Supporting Pelvic Health & Abdominal Related Cancer Concerns (SPARC)

 On this page:

-SPARC is a service at St George’s designed with patients to provide support and guidance for people who experience concerns because of their cancer or cancer treatment that affect their pelvic and abdominal area.
+SPARC is a project designed with patients at St George’s which aims to provide support and guidance for people who experience concerns because of their cancer or cancer treatment that affect their pelvic and abdominal area.

 Many of these are included in the word cloud below.
 People tell us that several of these concerns feel intimate to discuss and it can sometimes feel embarrassing.